-We are excited to have Mr. Lapez on the Board who brings with him fresh perspective and deep experience in various sectors of fast moving consumer goods, pharmaceuticals, multi-media publishing, and banking and finance.
+We are excited to have Mr. Lapez on the Board who brings with him fresh perspective and deep experience in fast moving consumer goods, pharmaceuticals, multi-media publishing, and banking and finance.

 Meanwhile, our savings bank arm will continue to pursue growth with a second-generation China Banker on the helm.
-Mr. James Christian T. Dee, who served as China Bank Savings' treasurer for the last eight years, was elected director and president effective April 15, 2021.
+Mr. James Christian T. Dee, who served as China Bank Savings' treasurer for the last eight years, was appointed president effective April 15, 2021.